Spain–Turkey relations: Relations between Spain and the Republic of Turkey

 Considered one of the main countries that supported the Turkish bid to EU membership, Spain tried to push forward with some advances vis-à-vis the latter during the Spanish Presidency of the Council of the European Union in 2010, meeting the outright opposition from EU leaders such as Sarkozy or Merkel.

 In early 2015, Spain stationed a battery of Patriot missiles near Adana, further extending the length of the deployment afterwards.

+Spain imposed an arms embargo on Turkey in 2019 due to Turkey's military operation in Syria.

 Economic relations

 Trade volume between Turkey and Spain was €5.99 billion in 2011.
 There was a development in the economic field in 2015 with trade at US$8.5 billion.

 There are more than 610 Spanish firms operating in Turkey.
 The value of Spanish investments in Turkey is around $10 billion.

 In 2008, more than 350,000 Spanish tourists visited Turkey.

 Around 75 Turkish firms operate in Spain.
 The Turkish investments in Spain reached $143 million in the period of 2002–2015.